sahuguet/govlab-intranet/README.md

 * update users; check domain org unit and create users accordingly.
 * new project; title + list of members.

+1. cron-job every day to make sure we have all people in the system.
+2. manual admin inteface to force refresh.

 == Projects ==
 * list all projects
 * link to Producteev page